burakkara010/usefulscripts/GetLastLogin-EntraID/readme.md

 - If you want to always skip Az-token reuse for Graph (delegated auth only), use `-SkipAzTokenReuse`.
 - If you suspect Graph keeps reusing a cached token with the wrong scopes, run with `-ClearMsalCache` (this clears the local IdentityService MSAL cache and forces device-code sign-in again).
 - The script does not require `Select-MgProfile`.
 It calls the Graph `v1.0` endpoint first and falls back to `beta` if `signInActivity` isn't available in `v1.0` for your tenant.

+## Quick troubleshooting

+- **Error: token is missing required delegated scopes (especially `AuditLog.Read.All`)**
+  - Ask a Global Admin to grant admin consent for delegated Microsoft Graph permissions (`AuditLog.Read.All`, `Directory.Read.All`, `User.Read.All`) to the Microsoft Graph PowerShell clientId `14d82eec-204b-4c2f-b7e8-296a70dab67e` in your tenant.
+  - Then re-run with: `-ForceGraphReauth -ClearMsalCache`.

+- **MSAL deserialization / cache parse errors**
+  - Run with `-ClearMsalCache` to rebuild the local token cache.

+- **Rows show `User not found`**
+  - The value in the Excel `Useraccount` column did not match any Entra user (UPN/objectId is best).

+- **Rows show `signInActivity doesn't exist`**
+  - The Graph response did not include the `signInActivity` property for that query/profile/tenant behavior.
+The script uses beta fallback, but tenants/policies can still block it.